unlayer/vue-email-editor/README.md

 | **saveDesign**  | `Function callback`      | Returns the design JSON in a callback function                 |
 | **exportHtml**  | `Function callback`      | Returns the design HTML and JSON in a callback function        |

+See the [example source](https://github.com/unlayer/vue-email-editor/tree/master/src) for a reference implementation.

 ### Properties

 * `minHeight` `String` minimum height to initialize the editor with (default 500px)